astrotars/stream-android-custom-timeline/README.md

 };
 ```

 We use the [Stream JavaScript library](https://github.com/GetStream/stream-js) to create a user (if they don't exist) and generate a [Stream frontend token](https://getstream.io/blog/integrating-with-stream-backend-frontend-options/).
-We return this token, alongside some api information, back to the Android app.
+We return this token, alongside some API information, back to the Android app.

 In the mobile app, we use the returned credentials to intialize our `FeedService` by calling `FeedService.init` in `MainActivity`.
 Here's the `init`: